-Everyone knows that drunk driving is a bad idea.
-Years of activism by groups like Mothers Against Drunk Driving have helped raise awareness and pass tough laws against drunk driving.
-Unfortunately, that does not mean it’s uncommon.
-Today, 1 in 3 traffic deaths in Georgia involves driving under the influence of drugs or alcohol—and many more people are injured.
-If you or someone you love was harmed by a drunk driver in Augusta, you have a legal right to a full recovery, including the full costs of your medical care.
+Today, one in three traffic deaths in Georgia involve driving under the influence of drugs or alcohol, and many more people are injured.
+If a drunk driver harmed you or someone you love in Augusta, you have a legal right to a full recovery, including the total costs of your medical care.

 At John Foy & Associates, we’ve been helping the victims of drunk drivers for over 20 years.
-We understand that there is no way for the law to replace what you have lost, and we know how painful and difficult the aftermath can be.
 We believe that every accident victim deserves a full financial recovery to help take care of the costs of an accident.
-And unlike other lawyers, we never defend drunk drivers.
-Call John Foy & Associates and let us give you a 100% free consultation to discuss your options.
-Contact us at 706-400-4000 and get your free consultation today.
+So, get in touch with our Augusta drunk driving victim accident attorneys by calling (404) 400-4000 for a free consultation today.

 But being over the limit isn’t the only definition of DUI.
-There are some cases where a person can be found guilty of DUI even if they were under the limit or their BAC is not known.
-Additionally, a person can be convicted of DUI for driving under the influence of many drugs.
+There are some cases where a person can be guilty of DUI even if they were under the limit or their BAC is unknown.
+Additionally, a person can get convicted of DUI for driving under the influence of many drugs.
 This includes:

 - Prescription medications that affect driving, like painkillers